Next application deadline

 - it will provide time for an Advancing Futures TAP Practitioner to assist case workers and youth with the education portion of a transition plan

-Advancing Futures can also help students plan by:
+Advancing Futures can also help young adults plan by:

 - assisting in career investigation